Conker's Bad Fur Day: Accolades

 Conker's Bad Fur Day was awarded Nintendo 64 Game of the Month by IGN.
-It won best sound at the 2001 BAFTA Interactive Entertainment Awards, Best Platform Game at the GameSpot Best and Worst of 2001 awards (where it also was nominated in the Best Story and Best Nintendo 64 Game categories, losing to Final Fantasy X and Paper Mario respectively) and Best Anthropomorphic Game at the furry media award ceremony Ursa Major Awards.
-It was also nominated for "Best Console Action/Adventure Game" and "Outstanding Achievement in Character or Story Development" by the Academy of Interactive Arts & Sciences, losing to Halo: Combat Evolved (2001) and Ico (2001) respectively.
+It won best sound at the 2001 BAFTA Interactive Entertainment Awards, Best Platform Game at the GameSpot Best and Worst of 2001 awards (where it was also nominated in the Best Story and Best Nintendo 64 Game categories, losing to Final Fantasy X and Paper Mario respectively) and Best Anthropomorphic Game at the furry media award ceremony Ursa Major Awards.
+During the 5th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Conker's Bad Fur Day for the "Console Action/Adventure" and "Outstanding Achievement in Character or Story Development" awards, ultimately losing to Halo: Combat Evolved and Ico respectively.

-In later years, Conker's Bad Fur Day has been called by professional gaming critics one of the best video games of all-time, one of the greatest Nintendo games, and one of the best Nintendo 64 titles.
+In later years, Conker's Bad Fur Day has been called by professional gaming critics one of the best video games of all time, one of the greatest Nintendo games, and one of the best Nintendo 64 titles.
 In Uproxx's 2021 list of top 100 Nintendo 64 games based on 250,849 user ratings from various websites, Conker's Bad Fur Day came in at number 12.
-It ranked number six both on a list of Rare games by Shacknews (2018) and a ranking of best games featured on Rare Replay by Ginx TV.
+It ranked number six both on a list of Rare games by Shacknews (2018) and a ranking of best games featured on Rare Replay by Ginx.
 It was also called the first and seventh funniest game by GameTrailers (2009) and God is a Geek (2011) respectively.
 UGO included the game at #3 on their 2010 list of The 11 Weirdest Game Endings, and in 2013 Gaming Bolt named the water tube the 64th most challenging level of all video games.
 Despite its poor sales initially, the game has since enjoyed a cult following due to its unique styling.